kamykon-io/kamykon-git-template/README.md

 # kamykon-git-template
-Template for any Kamykon® Git project
+Template for any Kamykon© Git project